-The 2020 Alumni Travel Seminar is being offered with Paula Leitz, Professor Emeritus, Department of Education, and Steve Leitz, retired school principal, to Namibia with an optional excursion to Sossusvlei, Namibia.
+The Alumni Travel Seminar will be offered in April 2021 with Paula Leitz, Professor Emeritus, Department of Education, and Steve Leitz, retired school principal, to Namibia with an optional excursion to Sossusvlei, Namibia.
 This opportunity is open to PLU alumni, families and friends.

 LOCATION: North and Central Namibia

 Registration dates: TBD

 Space is limited to 15 attendees

 Total fee for 12 day/12 night Namibian excursion*: 2020 fee was $3,980/small increase may be added for 2021

 Total fee for 12 day/12 night Namibian excursion and 3 day/3 night Sossusvlei extension*: 2020 fee was $4,730/small increase may be added for 2021

 (non-refundable deposit: $1,000)

 Non-refundable deposit due at the time of registration will secure your trip.